Family Learning FAQs

 What is a Module?

-Each product has a number of modules.
-Each module is a collection of activities (from 500-1,500) for a particular age in a specific language.
-Family members select a product using the Settings (gear) button.
+Each product has six modules.
+Each module is a collection of activities (from 500-1,500) for a particular age: Pre-K, Elementary, Upper Elementary STEM, Middle School, High School and Adults.
+Family members select a module using the Settings (gear) button.

 Does Each Product Actually Have Thousands of Activities?